brevis-network/pico-ethproofs/docs/reproduce-01-sep-2025.md

-# Reproducing Proving Blocks of Sep 01 2025
+# Reproducing Proving Blocks from September 1 2025

-This document describes how to reproduce proving the blocks of Sep 01 2025 by using 1 CPU machine and 8 GPU machines.
+This document describes how to reproduce the proving of blocks from September 1 2025, using one CPU machine and eight GPU machines.

-**Terminology Note:** This document uses the following terminology:
+**Terminology Note:** The following terminology is used throughout this document:
-- **CPU machine**: Runs the pico-ethproofs server and a client
+- **CPU machine**: Runs the pico-ethproofs server and client.
-- **GPU machines**: 8 total machines (1 aggregator machine + 7 subblock machines)
+- **GPU machines**: Eight machines in total (one aggregator + seven subblock workers).
-- **Aggregator machine**: 1 GPU machine that runs the aggregator container
+- **Aggregator machine**: One GPU machine that runs the aggregator container.
-- **Subblock machines**: 7 GPU machines that run subblock worker containers
+- **Subblock machines**: Seven GPU machines that run subblock worker containers.
-- **Aggregator container**: Docker container running on the aggregator machine
+- **Aggregator container**: Docker container running on the aggregator machine.
-- **Subblock worker containers**: Docker containers running on the subblock machines
+- **Subblock worker containers**: Docker containers running on the subblock machines.

 ---

 ## 1. System Setup

 ### Machines
-- **1 CPU machine:** run a pico-ethproofs server and a client for fetching the blocks and triggering the whole proving process, setup a normal [Rust](https://rust-lang.org/) development machine.
+- **1 CPU machine:**
+  Runs the `pico-ethproofs` server and client, which are responsible for fetching blocks and triggering the entire proving process.
+  Set it up as a standard [Rust](https://rust-lang.org/) development environment.

-- **8 GPU machines:** run the aggregator and subblock worker containers as a proving cluster, reference [multi-machine-setup.md](./multi-machine-setup.md) for these GPU machine setup.
+- **8 GPU machines:**
+  Run the aggregator and subblock worker containers to form a proving cluster.
+  Refer to [multi-machine-setup.md](./multi-machine-setup.md) for details on setting up these GPU machines.

 ### Prerequisites

-#### CPU Machine (Client)
+#### CPU Machine (`pico-ethproofs`)
-- Git installed
+- Git installed.
-- Rust development environment
+- Rust development environment set up.
-- SSH key pair generated for accessing GPU machines
+- SSH key pair generated for accessing GPU machines.

 #### GPU Machines (1 Aggregator Machine + 7 Subblock Machines)
-- Docker installed
+- Docker installed.
-- GPU access enabled for Docker
+- GPU access enabled for Docker.
-- Network connectivity between all machines
+- Network connectivity configured between all machines.
-- SSH access configured
+- SSH access properly set up.

 ---